AVChat - Community PRO Plugin

 Go ahead and open your favorite FTP Client.
 Navigate to /wp-content/plugins: You should see a new folder called avchat-3-pro.
 Open it.

 Also open the folder on your computer containing the AVChat client files (the ones from the AVChat 3.0 Build xxxx.zip archive): Copy all the files in the Files to upload to your website folder inside the avchat-3-pro folder:

 Make sure you change the permissions on the tokens and uploadedFiles folders to

 You can now activate the plugin.
-Once activated, a new page is added in your WordPress Dashboard: Video Chat PRO.
+Once activated, a new menu item is added to your WordPress Dashboard: Community PRO .

-You need to insert the connection string.
-The connection string has the following form:
+You now need to insert the connection string.
+The connection string looks like this:

 Add your connection string in the Connection string field: